phsh/flaming-tyrion/README.md

 The project was started as a play demo of how to generate the canvas html5 element.
 The playing with the code generated this project.

 #Next thing: state tranisitions using functional programming.
+#More next thing: extract the common functions to a seperate module

 -------------
 **Editor** is Sublime2.0.2